ww44ss/HPC_Exascalar/README.md

  - __list.date:__ list-date by year-month (day defaults to -01) (e.g. "2016-11-01" or "2016-06-01").
  - __green500rank:__ green 500 rank for specific data (e.g. 135).
  - __green500power:__ power in kWatt as reported by green500 list.(e.g. 17808).
- - __Exascalar:__ computed exascalar Exascalar = (log10(rmax\*10^3/ExaPerf) + log10(mflopsperwatt/(ExaEff)))/sqrt(2))
+ - __Exascalar:__ computed exascalar $Exascalar = (log10(rmax\*10^{3}/ExaPerf) + log10(mflopsperwatt/(ExaEff)))/sqrt(2))$

 ### note:
 The raw versions of the Top500 data (as .xls files) are stored in the /Top500data/Top500raw directory.
-Since the Green500 were (until November 2016) avaiable online at .csv files, these are stored as lightly cleaned files in the /Green500 directory. .xls files will be saved in /Green500/Green500raw directory henceforth.
+Since the Green500 were (until November 2016) avaiable online at .csv files, these are stored as lightly cleaned files in the /Green500 directory.
+As of November 2016, the Green500 is making only .xlsx files.
+These are saved in /Green500/Green500raw directory henceforth.
+Historical Green500 data before November 2014 appear to be no longer available on the website.